Why EMCO MSI Package Builder

 Specify Repackaging Options

-Select the output package format (MSI/MSIX/App-V), specify the package version, upgrade options and other properties.
-It is possible to repackage installation on a local machine or on a remote VM, so you have to select the environment where the installation should be repackaged and let the program check that this environment is configured properly.
+Select the output package format (MSI/MSIX), specify the package version, upgrade options, and other properties.
+Repackaging can be performed on a local machine or a remote virtual machine, so choose the environment where repackaging should take place and let the program verify that it is properly configured.

 Follow the Installation Steps

-Installations are repackaged using the Live Monitoring technology.
-The program automatically tracks file system and registry changes to generate an output package reproducing these changes.
-To repackage an installation you need to follow the installation steps and select the required installation options.
-The output package will include the installation together with customizations.
+Installations are repackaged using Live Monitoring technology.
+The program automatically tracks file system and registry changes to generate an output package that reproduces those changes.
+Simply follow the original installation steps and select the required options.
+The resulting package will include both the installation and any customizations applied during monitoring.

 Get an Output Package